ReloPush: Multi-object Rearrangement in Confined Spaces with a Nonholonomic Mobile Robot Pusher: Introduction

 \section{Introduction}

-Domains like fulfilment and construction frequently give rise to complex rearrangement problems where a set of objects need to be displaced to a set of desired destinations~\citep{hartmann2023longhorizon}.
-Autonomous mobile robots are increasingly tasked with tackling such problems but their deployments often involve extensive workspace engineering: robots are constrained to move along a rectilinear grid and manipulate objects via specialized grippers.
-This is often costly and tedious, effectively limiting the range of rearrangement tasks that mobile robots can tackle.
+Autonomous mobile robots have revolutionized fulfillment by offering a robust and scalable solution for completing massive rearrangement tasks.
+Fulfillment sites tend to be highly structured, requiring extensive workspace engineering, like the installation of rails along rectilinear grids, and specialized docking mechanisms for handling packages.
+While effective, this approach can be prohibitively costly and impractical for many critical domains like construction, waste management, and small/medium-sized warehouses.
+These environments involve rearrangement tasks for a wide range of object geometries, require precise navigation among static and movable objects contrast, and impose practical constraints like respecting tight geometric boundaries and robot kinematics.

-A practical strategy for rearrangement is pushing.
-Pushing is a form of nonprehensile manipulation, a class of manipulation that does not require secure grasping but rather exploits the task mechanics to achieve a goal~\citep{lynch1999nonprehensile}.
-This is appealing because it allows for the accomplishment of complex tasks (e.g., the rearrangement of large or heavy objects) even by simple mechanisms.
-However, pushing introduces constraints to robot motion: abrupt turns and high accelerations may result in slippage and loss of contact.
+A practical technique to expand the diversity of objects that mobile robots can rearrange is pushing.
+Pushing is a form of \emph{nonprehensile manipulation}, a class of manipulation that does not require secure grasping but rather exploits the task mechanics to rearrange an object~\citep{lynch1999nonprehensile}.
+This is appealing because it enables the rearrangement of large, heavy, or unstructured objects even by simple mechanisms.
+However, pushing introduces constraints to robot motion: to ensure object stability, robots need to avoid abrupt turns and high accelerations.

-In real-world environments, geometric constraints imposed by the workspace boundary and by obstacles within may further constrain the motion of a robot.
-These constraints, in conjunction with the aforementioned constraints imposed by pushing stability and robot kinematics (e.g., nonholonomic constraints) may render many rearrangement tasks infeasible.
-Prior work has approached such problem instances by leveraging the movability of objects to simplify planning~\citep{stilman2008planning,stilman2007manipulation}.
-However, common assumptions include the use of holonomic mobile robots or dexterous manipulators, unconstrained overhand gripping, secure grasping, rearrangements that do not account for orientation specifications, and generous workspace boundaries.
+Real-world applications impose additional pragmatic constraints that need to be taken into account, i.e., geometric constraints imposed by the workspace boundary and by obstacles within, and robot kinematics (e.g., nonholonomic constraints).
+These constraints, in conjunction with push-stability constraints may render many practical rearrangement tasks infeasible.
+Prior work has tackled constrained rearrangement tasks by embracing the paradigm of \emph{planning among movable objects}~\citep{stilman2008planning,stilman2007manipulation}, in which the robot strategically modifies its environment to simplify planning.
+Previous applications emphasize the use of dexterous manipulators that are often capable of unconstrained overhand grasping, ignore orientation specifications on goal object poses, and assume generous workspace boundaries.
+These assumptions severely limit the potential of robot deployments for achieving practical productivity in real-world applications.